Dusseldorf: A Model for O’Hare and the Midwest

-Few Midwesterners know they can take Metra to Chicago’s O’Hare Airport.
+Few Midwesterners know they can take Metra to O’Hare Airport.

-And if they did, they’d find a tiny station, a bus shuttle ride away from the airport’s people mover, which then connects to the terminals.
+And if they did, they’d find a tiny station, an unpleasant walk to the airport’s people mover, which then connects to the terminals.

 For inspiration, let’s turn to Dusseldorf.